purduedb/PostgreSQL-V/README.md

 # PostgreSQL-V
 **Open-Source Vector Similarity Search for PostgreSQL**

-## Note
-⚠️The `main` branch is currently under active development.

-For an executable prototype, please switch to the [`cidr` branch](https://github.com/purduedb/PostgreSQL-V/tree/cidr), which contains the version used in our CIDR submission to validate the proposed design.

 ## Introduction

 **PostgreSQL-V** is a new integrated vector database system developed by **Purdue Database Group** that enables fast vector search in PostgreSQL.
 It achieves performance on par with specialized vector databases.